-- A community-wide freight carrier company survey on goods and freight movement activities was undertaken to gather information and analyze commodity movements within the planning area. - The survey provided a general inventory of freight carriers and stakeholders involved in freight and goods transportation within the Lincoln and Lancaster County area. - Key issues and transportation related problems the trucking industry is facing in the Lincoln planning area were identified and addressed in the planning process. - A comprehensive "Railroad Planning and Engineering Review" provided technical analysis and proposed actions to enhance pedestrian and vehicle safety and improve grade crossings.
+- A community-wide freight carrier company survey on goods and freight movement activities was undertaken to gather information and analyze commodity movements within the planning area. - The survey provided a general inventory of freight carriers and stakeholders involved in freight and goods transportation within the Lincoln and Lancaster County area. - Outreach efforts for involvement of the freight industry was initiated during the LRTP update planning process and a core group is continuing to work with the MPO in the planning process.

-- Engage the freight hauling community and stakeholders in the transportation planning process and in gaining their assistance in gathering transport information and commodity movements. - Work with freight and goods community and stakeholders through targeted mailings and surveys to identify issues and transportation related problems freight carriers and stakeholders are facing. - Railroad-related planning and engineering activities are in coordination with the Transportation Plan and the Railroad Transportation Safety District (RTSD) goals. - Railroad planning activities include railroad planning with regard to railroad crossings and safety issues, railroad system improvements and consolidation, railroad abandonments and quite zones. - Coordinate planning activities with the Nebraska Department of Roads in examining freight issues, programming projects, and promoting a dialogue with the freight industry.
+- Continue to engage the core group of freight hauling community and stakeholders in the transportation planning process and with their assistance identifying local transport issues. - Railroad-related planning and engineering activities are coordinated with the Transportation Plan and the MPO works with the Railroad Transportation Safety District (RTSD) on planning for railroad crossings and safety issues, and railroad system improvements and consolidation. - Coordinate planning activities with the Nebraska Department of Roads in examining freight issues, programming projects, and promoting a dialogue with the freight industry.